RichAguil/Data-Structures-Library/README.md

 2. Queues
 3. Singly Linked Lists
 4. Binary Search Trees
+5. Hash Table

-This is a work in progress, and more data structures will be included in the future such as doubly linked lists, hash tables, and so on.
+This is a work in progress, and more data structures will be included in the future.

 ## Example